 Want to watch a quick video montage instead?
 Click below.

 ► If you need help promoting your content using videos, send a text to my WhatsApp.

 The Jara Mall

 On arriving Jara Mall, you’ll notice a keen sense of security and serenity.
 The facility has an overwhelming number of parking spaces and wide walkways plus it is bordered by a chain link fence, equipped with outdoor lighting and flanked by a BRT Bus Terminal.

 Stores and restaurants like Kilimanjaro, So Fresh and Bukka Hut occupied slots in the premises, only a few including Medplus Pharmacy and Jara Discount Store were really open for business.
 I tried getting some Snickers Bar but the store didn’t stock any.
-Sounds like a plan!
+Well, I guess they do have now.

 The Viva Cinema is another spectacle of the mall, this anchor tenant showed off movies like Spies in Disguise and Jumanji at the time.
 It was really exciting and I wish I could see a movie but… Barfest.

-Inside Jara Mall, there’s a feeling that is hard to explain, you believe you’re in a mall and at the same time it feels like an open market.
+Inside Jara Mall, there’s a feeling that is hard to explain, you think you’re in a mall and at the same time it feels like an open market.

-All in all, it was a good trip; the Ikeja City Mall was barely twenty seven minutes away but then, I think Jara’s closeness to MMA, Airport Shuttle Services, Ikeja Bus Terminal, Computer Village and Lagos State University Teaching Hospital is enough good reason that the mall stands a starry chance at success!
+All in all, it was a good trip; the Ikeja City Mall was barely twenty seven minutes away but then, I think Jara’s closeness to MMA, Airport Shuttle Services, Ikeja Bus Terminal, Computer Village and Lagos State University Teaching Hospital is enough good reason that the Jara Mall stands a starry chance at success!

 I enjoyed myself immensely and I’ll like you to share your thoughts in the comments below.